r3nk/AVR3nk/README.md

 **Windows**: Download and install [WinAVR](http://winavr.sourceforge.net).

 Once you've downloaded AVR3nk, you have to create a custom configuration file in *env/config*.
-This file is going to hold your user specific configuration, such as the location of your WinAVR installation (if you are on Windows) and your programming hardware settings.
+This file will hold your user specific configuration, such as the location of your WinAVR installation (if you are on Windows) and your programming hardware settings.
 You should use *config.mak* as a template and name your personal file *config.mak.&lt;yourLoginName&gt;*.
 The template provides further instructions on each setting.
 Note that you have to remove any whitespaces in &lt;yourLoginName&gt;.
 E.g., if my login name was *Robin Klose*, my configuration file would be named *config.mak.RobinKlose*.
 The build environment automatically reads your personal configuration whenever you invoke any Make targets.
 You can also keep the configuration files of your team members under revision control and change them centrally if global changes need to be applied.

 Directory Structure
 ----------------

-AVR3nk defines a directory structure that can also be extended or adapted to individual needs.
+AVR3nk defines a directory structure that can easily be extended or adapted to individual needs.
 The drivers directory contains libraries that access a microcontroller's registers or peripheral hardware.
 The subsystems directory contains libraries that are stacked on top of other libraries but which do not directly interact with hardware.
 The applications directory contains software projects related to their corresponding hardware projects, i.e., applications are designed for a particular MCU and incorporate specific pinout settings.
 Applications can finally be linked to libraries and be programmed to AVR hardware.
 The env directory contains the build environment and user specific configuration files.
 The docs directory contains coding guidelines, templates and other documents.
 There are library templates (library.h and library.c) as well as an application template (main.c).
 Further, there are makefile templates for directories (Makefile\_dir), libraries (Makefile\_lib) and applications (Makefile\_app).
 When using one of these templates for a new makefile, the new makefile should just be named *Makefile*.
 The build environment also creates an install directory for header files and pre-compiled library archives.
 The build environment adds the install directory to the standard search path of the compiler and the linker in order to find header files and pre-compiled libraries.

 Make Targets